The universal von Neumann algebra of smooth four-manifolds revisited

-{\it Proof.} First let us exhibit a representation of $\fr (M)$ by recalling \cite[Theorem 3.2]{ete}; this construction is inspired by the general Gelfand--Naimark--Segal technique however exploits the special features of our construction so far as well.
-Pick a pair $(\Sigma ,\omega)$ consisting of an (immersed) compact oriented surface $\Sigma\looparrowright M$ without boundary and a (not necessarily compactly supported!) $2$-form $\omega\in\Omega^2(M;\C )$ which is closed i.e., $\dd\omega=0$.
-Consider the continuous $\C$-linear functional $F_{\Sigma,\omega}:\fr (M)\rightarrow\C$ by continuously extending the map
+\begin{proof} First let us exhibit a representation of $\fr$; this construction is inspired by the general Gelfand--Naimark--Segal technique however exploits the special features of our construction so far as well.
+Pick a pair $(\Sigma ,\omega)$ consisting of an (immersed) closed orientable surface $\Sigma\looparrowright M$ with induced oriantation and $\omega\in\Omega^2_c(M;\C)$ which is also closed i.e., $\dd\omega=0$.
+Consider the differential geometric $\C$-linear functional $F_{\Sigma,\omega}:\fr\rightarrow\C$ by continuously extending